 The alias will introduce a dynamic property in the aggregated result set.
 The introduced dynamic property is added to the type containing the original expression or custom aggregate.
 The alias MUST NOT collide with names of declared properties, custom aggregates, or other aliases in that type.

 When an aggregation method is specified, an alias MUST be applied to the expression.

 Example 5:

-GET ~/Sales?$apply=aggregate(Amount with sum as Total)
+GET ~/Sales?$apply=aggregate(Amount with sum as Total,Amount with max as MxA)

 results in

 {